Renewable hydropower is a reliable, versatile and low cost source of clean electricity generation and responsible water management.

 Modern hydropower plants are helping to accelerate the clean energy transition, providing essential power, storage, flexibility and climate mitigation services.

-This infrastructure can be used to mitigate the impacts of extreme weather events such as floods and drought, which are on the rise due to climate change.
+Hydropower projects can be used to regulate and store water to mitigate the impacts of extreme weather events such as floods and drought, which are on the rise due to climate change.
 More.

 Low-carbon and pollution-free